 Dental implants are synthetic tooth root substitutes made from titanium.
 The success of dental implants is due to the ability of living bone to grow and attach to the titanium implants by a process called “osseointegration”.
 In order for osseointegration to occur, a very specific protocol must be followed during placement of the implant.
 The process of osseointegration was first discovered by Dr. P.I.
 Branemark, a Swedish Orthopedic Surgeon in the early 1970s.
 Since Dr. Branemark first discovered this process the placement of dental implants has evolved into a sophisticated, predictable and user-friendly procedure.

 Dental implants can be used to replace a single missing tooth or segments of missing teeth with implant supported bridges.
 If a person is missing all of their teeth in either the upper or lower jaw, the implants can be used to support a non-removable, permanent bridge replacing all of the missing teeth.
 Implants can also be used to stabilize a denture that does not fit well because of poor retention.

 Are dental implants right for you?

 Implants can be used to replace missing teeth for people of all ages and all stages of bone loss.
 People have unique oral conditions, different motivation and various expectations of the treatment result.
 For these reasons, not every person will elect to undergo treatment with dental implants.
-This can only be determined during a consultation visit with you and John K. Tidwell, DDS and Elizabeth A. Kutcipal, DDS.
+This can only be determined during a consultation visit with you and Libby Kutcipal, DDS and Sabrina Mahil, DDS, MD.
 During this consultation you will learn more about the procedure and will be given every opportunity to ask questions and discuss possible treatment options.